Recalling Fabio Quagliarella’s best ever meaningless World Cup goal

-Performing to a high level despite having every excuse not to do so, Quagliarella showed talent that would make him an asset to any World Cup squad, especially at a time when he ought to have been reaching his peak – but Lippi felt he could do without him.
+Performing to a high level despite having every excuse not to do so, Quagliarella showed talent that would make him an asset to any World Cup squad, especially at a time when he ought to have been reaching his peak – but Marcello Lippi felt he could do without him.

-It was only at half-time in the final game, with Italy trailing to Slovakia after draws against Paraguay and New Zealand, that a player capable of magic with both feet was given his chance.
+It was only at half-time in the final game, with Italy trailing to Slovakia after draws against Paraguay and New Zealand, that a player capable of magic with both feet was finally given his chance.

 To say he made an instant impact would be rewriting history a little bit, but the impact he did make – while ultimately in vain – made for one of the most satisfying goals in the World Cup’s recent history.

-Róbert Vittek scored his second of the game, Di Natale pulled one back, Kamil Kopúnek scored Slovakia’s third, and then – when all seemed lost – Quagliarella sent an inch-perfect chip over the head of Ján Mucha.
+Robert Vittek scored his second of the game; Di Natale pulled one back; Kamil Kopunek scored Slovakia’s third; and then – when all seemed lost – Quagliarella sent an inch-perfect chip over the head of Jan Mucha.

 The issue with all seeming lost, however, is that it isn’t always the precursor to a fairytale comeback.
 Sometimes all seems lost because all is lost, and so it proved here.

-However, while pulling off such a deft finish at 3-2 down, rather than 3-1 down, might be more impressive, but that’s ignoring how impressive it is to simply care enough to pull off something of that quality in a game that is almost certainly already lost.
+However, while pulling off such a deft finish at 3-2 down, rather than 3-1 down, might be more impressive, that ignores how impressive it is to simply care enough to pull off something of that quality in a game that is almost certainly already lost.

-One of football’s favourite clichés surrounds the post-match interview with the scorer of the winning goal, who invariably says it’s nice to be among the goals, but the most important thing is the team getting the three points.
+One of football’s favourite clichés surrounds the post-match interview with the scorer of the winning goal, who invariably says it’s nice to be among the goals but the most important thing is the team getting the three points.

 That’s all well and good, but there comes a point in some games where the time to make a positive impact for your team has been and gone, and you can take a moment to do something for yourself.